 Similarly, existing Docs, Sheets and other Google files will not count toward storage, unless they’re modified on or after 1 June 2021.

 By Google’s estimates, it will take 80 percent of users at least three years to hit the 15GB cap.
 The company says it will notify users as they approach their storage limit, and is also offering each user a personalized estimate of how quickly they are expected to reach 15GB cap, based on how frequently they back up their stuff to their Google Account.

 Beyond this, users risk having photos, files and videos deleted if they exceed their limit or otherwise remain inactive for more than two years.

-Owners of Google's Pixel smartphones – fromto the original 2016 model – don't have to worry about the changes to Photos, as free, unlimited storage comes as part of the package.
+Owners of Google’s Pixel smartphones – from the latest Pixel 5 to the original 2016 model – don’t have to worry about the changes to Photos, as free, unlimited storage comes as part of the package.